Enlightenment philosophy: Criticism

 The Enlightenment was, for all its existence, pulled in two directions by opposing social forces: on one side, a strong spiritualism accompanied by a traditional faith in the religion of the Church; on the other, the rise of an anticlerical movement, critical of the differences between religious theory and practice, which was most manifest in France.

 Anticlericism was not the only source of tension in France: some noblemen contested monarchical power and the upper classes wanted to see greater fruit from their labours.
 A relaxing of morals fomented opinion against absolutism and the Ancient Order.
+The French judicial system also showed itself to be outdated.
+Even though commercial law had become codified during the 17th century, there was no uniform, or codified, civil law.

 According to Dale K. Van Kley, Jansenism in France also became a source of division.

-The French judicial system showed itself to be outdated.
-Even though commercial law had become codified during the 17th century, there was no uniform, or codified, civil law.